 Your child may take just one class or multiple classes.

-There will be a lunch break between 2nd and 3rd period.
+There will be a lunch break between 2nd and 3rd periods.
 As we hope to facilitate social connections, we think this time is especially important for students and hope they will socialize and play.
-We have many children with allergies, including to nuts, gluten and eggs, so please be mindful of what you pack for your child’s lunch or snack.
-While we do not have nut-free policy, we do have several children with severe peanut allergies so we ask that you avoid packing peanuts or peanut butter in your child’s lunch or snack.
+We have many children with allergies, including nuts, gluten and eggs.
+Please be mindful of what you pack for your child’s lunch or snack.
+While we do not have nut-free policy, we do have several children with severe nut allergies so we ask that you avoid packing peanuts or peanut butter in your child’s lunch or snack.
 Please talk with your children about washing hands and cleaning up messes after they eat.

 The age ranges for each class are set by the teacher.
 In order to be registered for a course, the student must at least be turning the minimum age listed by the last regular class of the session.
 If you would like to request an exception for your child (to take a course whose age range is above or below the limit), please submit that request through the website at Registration Menu--> Request Enrollment Exception.
 These requests go directly to the instructors, who will respond to them.

-For Fall 2022, in-person classes will be held at Unitarian-Universalist building at 717 Rugby Road, Charlottesville.
+For Winter 2024, in-person classes will be held at Unitarian-Universalist building at 717 Rugby Road, Charlottesville.
 Some classes are held at alternate sites.
 The location of a class is listed in the course listing.

 Classes generally change each term, but several popular classes return regularly.

-We do not have a nut-free policy.
-However there have been a number of students in the past that had food allergies including nut, dairy, and gluten.
-Our instructors are sensitive to the individual needs of the students in their classes who have food allergies and are willing to accommodate for them in any class, including cooking classes.
+We do not have a nut-free policy, however we generally have a number of students with food allergies, including nut, dairy, and gluten.
+Our instructors are sensitive to the individual needs of the students in their classes who have food allergies and are willing to accommodate them in any class, including cooking classes.
 When you enroll your child in a particular class, please include your child’s allergens in the notes during enrollment, as well as on the health form that is part of the initial registration packet.

 CHEC is very accepting of diverse learning styles.
 We have students with a variety of learning differences, including ADHD, dyslexia, dysgraphia, and gifted learners.
 These students are often successful at CHEC as we have small class sizes, flexible instructors, and the a-la-carte nature of our program allows careful pairing of students with appropriate classes.
 If your child would benefit from accommodations, please discuss them with instructors prior to registering.
 Please note that CHEC is not equipped to handle students with behavior issues.
 We do require that students respect instructors and other students.